Renting private property

 - six or more people live in a property this, this will equate to three living rooms

-If you are single and under 35 years, your housing benefit will be assessed differently (Single Room Rate) which means you will usually only be able to rent one room (e.g. a bedsit, or a room in a shared house).
+If you are single and under 35 years, you will be assessed differently (Single Room Rate) which means you will usually only be able to rent one room (e.g. a bedsit, or a room in a shared house).

-If you have more rooms than this, housing benefit may not cover some of your rent and you will need to make up the difference yourself.
+If you have more rooms than this, the benefit may not cover some of your rent and you will need to make up the difference yourself.

-Housing benefit can be very complicated, so you should contact the Housing Benefit team on 02476 376514 to find out more information and make sure the property is right for you.
 You will also need to think about how long you have got to find somewhere and move.
-If you don't have much time to find somewhere new and move, you may want to widen the areas you'd be willing to live in to give yourself more choice and a better chance of finding somewhere suitable.
+If you do not have much time to find somewhere new and move, you may want to widen the areas you would be willing to live in to give yourself more choice and a better chance of finding somewhere suitable.